 Just like personal loans, problems arise when it comes to the interest rates and payments, which the borrower may end up struggling to deal with.
 Because the borrower has bad credit, once again their interest rate can end up being very high.
 These costs can land the borrower in even worse debt than they were before.
 Then, not only will they be in considerable debt, they may end up paying much more for their car than it’s actually worth.
 The debts that come with most car loans are also secured.
 If the borrower defaults for too long, the lender or dealership could seize the car as collateral.

-Payday loans are the third most common type of loan.
-They’re aimed toward Canadians with poor credit, who need a relatively small amount of quick cash, often $1,500 or less.
-These loans sound appealing because they are easy to acquire.
-In fact, they usually have same day approval, making them attractive to those with an emergency financial situation on their hands.
+Payday loans are the third most common type of unsecured bad credit loan.
+They’re aimed toward Canadians with poor credit, who need a relatively small amount of cash quickly, often $1,500 or less.
+These unsecured loans sound appealing because they are easy to acquire.
+In fact, they usually have instant approvals, making them attractive to those with an emergency financial situation on their hands.
 If a borrower needs a few hundred dollars to pay their rent, they can walk in off the street, get approved and walk out with the cash in a matter of hours.

 Drawbacks to Payday Loans